Console-Quest/console-quest/README.md

 The client-side code displays the game world and handles player input.
 When the player performs an action, such as moving or attacking, the client sends a message to the server via the Socket.IO connection.
 The server updates the game state and sends a message back to the client with any changes.

-To run the game, first install the required dependencies by running npm install in the project directory.
-Then, start the server by running npm start.
-The client can be accessed by navigating to http://localhost:3000 in a web browser.
+## Installation

+1. Clone the repository to your local machine.
+2. Open a terminal window and navigate to the project directory.
+3. Run npm install to install the dependencies.

+## Usage

+1. Start the server by running node index.js in the terminal.
+2. In a separate terminal window, run node gamePlayers.js.
+3. Enter your name in the gamePlayers console.
+4. The game loop will start on the server, and you will be prompted to choose your attack type and target enemy.
+5. Keep playing until you defeat all enemies or your health reaches 0.

 ****